c4cs/c4cs.github.io/_commands/basics/chmod.md

 ##### Break it down

-* Adds execute permision to users for allsubdirectories under directory
+* Adds execute permision to users for all subdirectories under directory

 ----